 6. On-Screen Text

-We will subtitle on-screen text capital letters inside square brackets, e.g.
+We will subtitle on-screen text using all-caps inside square brackets, e.g.

 7. Sound effects, songs and music